 Personal Loans

 Another type of loan for a startup is a personal loan.
 Many banks and credit unions will reject loan applications from businesses with no operating history, so this might be your only option to get your new business off the ground.
-Your loan limit, its rates, fees, and terms and conditions will depend entirely on your personal credit history and creditworthiness, and you’ll need to have a good or excellent credit score to be approved.
-The biggest downside is that you can harm your personal credit score if you don’t pay off your debts on time.
+Your loan limit, rates, fees, and terms and conditions will depend entirely on your credit history and creditworthiness, and you’ll need a good or excellent credit score to be approved.
+The biggest downside is that you can harm your credit score if you don’t pay off your debts on time.

 Term Loans